MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-the-profile-for-advanced-leaderboards.md

 - [GetLeaderboard](xref:titleid.playfabapi.com.client.playerdatamanagement.getleaderboard)
 - [GetLeaderboardAroundPlayer](xref:titleid.playfabapi.com.client.playerdatamanagement.getleaderboardaroundplayer)

-The result is a list of [PlayerLeaderboardEntry](xref:titleid.playfabapi.com.client.playerdatamanagement.getfriendleaderboard#playerleaderboardentry) objects that contain only basic information about the player and their relation to the current leaderboard.
-However, PlayFab also allows you to use [PlayerProfileViewConstraints](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofileviewconstraints) to gain additional information about each player.
+The result is a list of [PlayerLeaderboardEntry](https://api.playfab.com/documentation/Client/datatype/PlayFab.Client.Models/PlayFab.Client.Models.PlayerLeaderboardEntry) objects that contain only basic information about the **Player** and their relation to the current **Leaderboard**.

+However, **PlayFab** also allows you to use [PlayerProfileViewConstraints](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofileviewconstraints) to gain additional information about each **Player**.

 > [!NOTE]
-> This example assumes you already have some **Leaderboard** data to work with.
+> This example assumes you already have some **Leaderboard** data to play with.
 Please refer to our [Accessing Archived Tournament Results](accessing-archived-tournament-results.md) tutorial, for a method to generate some test data.

-## Configuring Player Profile View Constraints
+## Configuring Player Profile View constraints

+By default, the **Client API** may only fetch the **Display** name from another **Player** profile.
+In this example, we will allow *all* **Players** to access additional information about each other in the **Leaderboard**.

 By default, the **Client API** may only fetch the **Display** name from another **Player** profile.
 In this example, we will allow *all* **Players** to access additional information about *other* **Players** in the **Leaderboard**.